edlane/cliapi/design.md

 **Proposition 1:**

+This is mostly a solved problem with Salt's grain module [https://github.com/saltstack/salt/blob/develop/salt/grains/metadata.py]
-Implement azuremetadata entirely using Salt's metadata grains module
+- Implement azuremetadata entirely using Salt's metadata grains module
 - extend grains module to support azure cloud. (~40 LOC)
 - add "cloud-service" or other SUSE required functionality (~20 LOC)
 - replace other parts of Enceladus by Salt when duplicate functionality exists.